 — Dr Bertie Müller, Chair of the Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB), Associate Editor of the international journal Connection Science, Swansea University, UK

 Artificial intelligence has the potential to change the world, more so than almost any other technology.
-To realize this potential, we need better planning, organization and funding.
+To realise this potential, we need better planning, organisation and funding.
 To do it in a way that benefits the humanity, a public initiative such as CLAIRE is our best bet.

 — Mitja Luštrek, Chair of the Slovenian Artificial Intelligence Society, Head of the Ambient Intelligence Group at the Department of Intelligent Systems, Jožef Stefan Institute,